By Kara Martin

 Sophia is the Greek word for Wisdom, and Propel Sophia seeks out the voices of truly wise women and asks them to share worked examples of how they express faith in daily life.
 Pull up a chair at Sophia’s table, won’t you?
 There’s plenty of space.
 Learn more here.

 Kara Martin is the author of Workship: How to use your work to worship God, and Workship 2: How to flourish at work.
-She is also a lecturer with Mary Andrews College and Alphacrucis College, both in Sydney, Australia.
-Kara has worked in media and communications, human resources, business analysis and policy development roles, in a variety of organisations, and as a consultant.
-Kara has a particular passion for integrating our Christian faith and work, and helping churches connect with the workers in their congregations.
+She is also a lecturer with Mary Andrews College, the training college of Anglican Deaconess Ministries in Sydney.
+She has worked in media and communications, human resources, and policy development roles and has a particular passion for integrating Christian faith and work as well as helping churches connect with the workers in their congregations.